xuanfuchen/BlogProject/README.md

 ### Quick start
-This project is build by Maven
+This project is build by Maven.
 Clone and use Maven to build the project, then you can run it locally.

 ------------